lauragift21/giftegwuenu.dev/content/posts/deploy-a-gridsome-app-on-azure-static-web-apps.md

 ![setting up azure static web apps](https://paper-attachments.dropbox.com/s_A01F5AB394E159A5771101449A83AC90C3F879B2DA59BD15747F4E3DA92C5900_1590607496804_Screenshot+2020-05-27+at+8.23.33+PM.png)

 You should see the actions running, and when that ends, your app should be live.
-Check back on the Azure portal you should see a browse button by clicking on it it'll take you to your deployed app🎉
+Check back on the Azure portal you should see a browse button by clicking on it will take you to your deployed app🎉

 ![Deployed version of the blog](https://paper-attachments.dropbox.com/s_A01F5AB394E159A5771101449A83AC90C3F879B2DA59BD15747F4E3DA92C5900_1590607535650_Screenshot+2020-05-27+at+8.25.26+PM.png)